How do I control WhoFundsWho?

 What are the sources for the information in the database?

-In most cases, when an organization does not provide (sufficient) information about its funding on its own website or in its annual reports we have listed the sources where we obtained that information.
+In almost all cases, when an organization does not provide (sufficient) information about its funding on its own website and when that funding information is also not on the donor’s website or in their annual report, then we list the sources where we did obtain that information.

-Data on political campaign financing comes entirely from the great OpenSecrets website.
+Data on political campaign financing and revolving door employment comes mostly from the great OpenSecrets website.
 We are NOT affiliated with them but they permit non-commercial use of their data.

 How accurate is the information in the database?

-While we try to be as accurate as possible, we cannot guarantee that the information in the database does not contain any errors.
+While we try to be as accurate as possible, we cannot guarantee that the funding information in the database does not contain any errors, as we explain on our Disclaimer page.
 We strongly recommend you do not rely solely on the information in the database.
 Always consult other sources to verify said information to be sure.

 If you spot any errors or inaccuracies please send us a message using the contact form.